Origin of the Basques: Caucasian origin

 Some researchers have propounded the similarities between the Basque language and the Caucasian languages, especially the Georgian language.

 The comparison between the matrilineal and patrilineal DNA of the native peoples from the Basque Country and Georgia has allowed the discovery of significant differences.
-The hypothesis that related both populations is only based on the typological similarities, which is never a good marker of linguistic kinship.
+The hypothesis that related both populations is only based on the typological similarities, which is not an accepted marker of linguistic kinship.
 These superficial similarities in the linguistic typologies do not seem to accompany a genetic relation at a population level.
 The possible relation between Basque and the languages of the Caucasus is denied by authors such as Larry Trask, who stated that the comparisons were wrongly made, given the fact that the Basque language was compared with several Caucasian languages at the same time.